Leading Digital Transformation – Finding the Right Solutions that Drive Innovation

 Consider two logistics companies that currently don’t have any technology to monitor data on the various delivery routes they operate.
 When one company starts collecting data and using it for decision-making, they might end up lowering costs, achieving faster delivery times, and passing on the benefits to customers through lower prices and better service.
 The other company would be edged out of the market unless they respond appropriately.

-Digital transformation is survival
+a) Digital transformation is survival

 For a lot of companies, digital transformation comes as a way to survive shifts in their industry.
 This happens when there isn’t a clear roadmap for digitization.
 Suddenly, companies find themselves in scenarios where they need to get products to the market quickly or meet new customer expectations.